 Airbnb’s earnings estimation tool is a helpful place to start when you’re considering becoming an Airbnb entrepreneur and trying to work out your profitability potential.

-To better understand your target demographic, find similar properties in your area that receive excellent customer reviews.
+To better understand your target demographic, find similar properties in the area that receive excellent customer reviews.
 Note what your target demographic wants and appreciates — and what displeases them.
 Consider everything from the type of furnishings you provide to the proximity of nearby attractions and amenities.

 You’ll likely need multiple rental properties to succeed as a full-time Airbnb entrepreneur.
 Depending on how frequently and at what rates you can rent out locations, it may take anywhere from three to 10 properties to build a profitable, sustainable business and achieve financial security.